Zipra1/Synthscrapper/RESEARCH.md

 Article: Pyglet Documentation
 Source: https://pyglet.readthedocs.io/en/latest/
-Reason: To learn how to use pyglet efficiently.
+Reason: To learn how to use pyglet